 The early childhood years offer us a great opportunity to support our children with so many aspects of their development, and their emotional well-being is no exception to this.

 Sarah Emerson is an AMI Montessori-trained early years and parent consultant and emotion and behaviour specialist.
-She is the trainer for Montessori and Emotional Wellbeing for Parents starting this September and Montessori and Emotional Wellbeing for Teachers starting in January 2024.
+She is the trainer for Montessori and Children’s Emotional Wellbeing for Parents course starting on 14th September 2024.